It’s Springtime, which means, tax season is upon us.

 For some, this means large refunds checks.
 For some business owners, however, without proper planning or understanding of common tax penalties, it can become very overwhelming.

-While entrepreneurs enjoy the freedom and flexibility to make your own hours are great, it also comes with a significant amount of additional responsibility.
+While entrepreneurs enjoy the freedom and flexibility to make their own hours, it doesn’t come without a significant amount of additional responsibility.
 Many leave their corporate jobs with benefits to pursue something on their own and can quickly forget the added responsibilities that come with the decision.

 Business owners take on a great deal more in terms of day-to-day financial obligations, like accounting, bookkeeping, and keeping up with taxes.